PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/preliminary-tasks.md

   php bin/console prestashop:licenses:update
   ```

-* All controllers are secured by annotations, and legacy link are provided for Symfony routes (starying from 9.0.x this step is obsolete as it is checked in the CI already):
+* All controllers are secured by annotations, and legacy link are provided for Symfony routes (starting from 9.0.x this step is obsolete as it is checked in the CI already):

   ```bash
   php bin/console prestashop:linter:security-annotation